-The Legislature has suspended voter-approved salary COLAs for school employees for six years straight
+The Legislature has suspended voter-approved salary COLAs for school employees for six years straight.

-It also means individual educators are losing thousands of dollars in salary – and will continue to lose throughout their careers and retirement.
+Individual educators are losing thousands of dollars in salary – and will continue to lose throughout their careers and retirement.

 Because of the Legislature’s failure to fund the COLA, beginning teacher salaries will be $5,382 less than what they should have been – and the average state-funded salary for education support professionals will be $4,660 less.
 Under the law, community and technical college faculty members also should receive the COLA, which means they’ve suffered salary losses as well.

 Another way of describing the impact on educators: Classified staff salaries will be 14.8 percent less and certificated salaries will be 16.1 percent less than they would have been if they had received the COLA.

 WEA supports recommendations from the state’s Compensation Technical Work Group

 Recommendations from the state Compensation Technical Work Group call for increasing starting teacher salaries to nearly $49,000, adding 10 professional development days and increasing salaries for education support professionals.
 The total cost of the salary recommendations would cost the state approximately $2 billion a year.
 So far, most legislator are ignoring the group’s work.
 Read the compensation recommendations.

 Among other findings, the recommendations state that under the current system, “The comparative labor market analysis unequivocally confirms that the state does not provide an adequate salary allocation level to attract and retain high-quality staff; therefore, local school district funds must make up the difference to pay competitive wages.”

 Currently, the starting base salary for teachers is about $33,000.
 Here’s the current salary schedule.

 Some educators who are members of state Retirement Plans 2 and 3 qualify for early retirement under provisions adopted by the Legislature in recent years.
 Read more about early retirement options, or check out this chart that explains what’s at stake.